choojs/choo/README.md

   `action` is fired.
 - __onStateChange(action, state, prev, caller, createSend):__ called after a
   reducer changes the `state`.

+__:warning: Warning :warning:: plugins should only be used as a last resort.
+It creates peer dependencies which makes upgrading versions and switching frameworks a lot harder.
+Please exhaust all other options before using plugins.__

 `createSend()` is a special function that allows the creation of a new named `send()` function.
 The first argument should be a string which is the name, the